The gender pay gap is the difference in average pay between the men and women in your workforce.

 If you are an employer in the private or voluntary sectors with 250 or more employees, you must now publish your gender pay gap data every year.
 This also applies to listed public sector employers in England (and a limited number of non-devolved bodies).

 Which regulations apply to me?

-The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 apply to all private and voluntary sector employees with 250 or more employees.
+The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 apply to all private and voluntary sector employers with 250 or more employees.

 What do I need to calculate and publish?